argmin-rs/argmin/README.md

 ```toml
 argmin = { version = "0.4.7", features = ["stdweb"] }
 ```
+Note that WASM support is still experimental.
+Please report any issues you encounter when compiling argmin to WASM.

 ### Running the tests and building the examples